Ibn Marzuq

 Ibn Marzuq (full name: Shams al-Din Abu ʿAbd Allah Muhammad ibn Ahmad ibn Muhammad ibn Muhammad ibn Abi Bakr al-ʿAjisi al-Tilimsani, also known as al-Khatib (the Preacher) or al-Jadd (the Grandfather) or al-Rais (the Leader); c.
-1310–1379) was a prominent the 14th century scholar from Tlemcen.
+1310–1379) was a prominent 14th-century faqīh from Tlemcen (modern Algeria).

 Biography

 He was born around 1310 in Tlemcen and travelled in his late teens to the orient, where he studied with a group of around 250 scholars for fifteen years.
 He returned to the Maghreb as a faqih, or expert in Islamic law.
 The Marinid sultan, Abu al-Hasan Ali ibn Othman, appointed Ibn Marzuq to the position of preacher at the al-ʿUbbad mosque in his native Tlemcen.

 Ibn Marzuq subsequently became the sultan's advisor, teacher and secretary and was given an important diplomatic role, negotiating with rulers in Algeria and Spain, where he concluded a peace treaty with the King of Castile, Alphonse XI.
 On the death of Abu al-Hasan, he returned to Tlemcen, where he engaged in intrigue against the new Marinid sultan Abu Inan Faris, before fleeing to Spain, where he was offered the position of khatib (sermon-giver) at the great mosque al-Hamra in Granada.

 He was recalled to Fez, where he held a high position until the disastrous failure of a diplomatic mission to Spain led to him being imprisoned for six years.
 Soon after his release in 1358, he moved to Tunis, where he was offered a high position by Abu Salim Ibrahim.
 He remained there until 1372, when he retired to Cairo for the last seven years of his life to serve as Grand Qadi.